oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 requirements around refresh tokens on top of the recommendations of {{RFC6749}}.

-For public clients, the risk of a leaked refresh token is much greater than leaked access tokens, since an attacker can potentially continue using the stoken refresh token to obtain new access without being detectable by the authorization server.
+For public clients, the risk of a leaked refresh token is much greater than leaked access tokens, since an attacker can potentially continue using the stolen refresh token to obtain new access tokens without being detectable by the authorization server.
 Additionally, browser-based applications provide many attack vectors by which a refresh token can be leaked.
 As such, these applications are considered a higher risk for handling refresh tokens.